Esri/deep-learning-frameworks/README.md

 > [!IMPORTANT]
 > Ensure compatibility by matching the versions of Deep Learning Libraries and ArcGIS software.
 To upgrade from a previous version, begin by uninstalling both Deep Learning Libraries and your ArcGIS software, following the instructions provided below.
+>
+> TensorFlow has been removed from the libraries, see the [TensorFlow Support](#tensorflow-support) section for details.

 Download
 --------